| | |

 They’re soft, fluffy, and just sweet enough, with melty chocolate chips in every bite.
 I love them reheated with some peanut butter or fruit on top, but they’re also great cold straight from the fridge when you’re running out the door.

-This is a high-protein, kid-friendly, freezer-friendly breakfast you’ll actually look forward to eating.
-Just prep once and you’re set.
+Sheet pan waffles are a high-protein, kid-friendly, freezer-friendly breakfast you’ll actually look forward to eating.
+Just prep once, and you’re set.

 Recipe Tips